repowiserepowise

 Why MCP matters for legacy code audit work

 MCP is the piece that turns code intelligence into something an agent can actually use.
 The spec defines a standard way for servers to expose tools to models.
-That matters because legacy code work is full of repeated questions: what owns this file, what depends on it, what changed with it, where is the decision recorded?
-A model with a structured tool layer can ask those questions one by one instead of trying to infer everything from a blob of text. (modelcontextprotocol.io)
+That matters because legacy code work is full of repeated questions: what owns this file, what depends on it, what changed with it, why was it built this way?
+A model with a structured tool layer can ask those questions one by one, using get_why() for the last one, instead of trying to infer everything from a blob of text. (modelcontextprotocol.io)

 That is also why a repo intelligence product with MCP support is more useful than a static doc generator.
 Docs age.
 Tool results can be recomputed from the repository state.